 I’m currently a Ph.D. student in Department of Civil and Environmental Engineering (Scientific Computation Concentration) at The Hong Kong University of Science and Technology, under the supervision of Prof. Sen Li.
-My current research primarily focuses on Deep Reinforcement Learning and Intelligent Transportation.
+My current research primarily focuses on Deep Reinforcement Learning, Intelligent Transportation, and AI Mobile Computing.

 I received my B.Eng. degree from School of Computer Science and Engineering at Sun Yat-sen University in 2024, mentored by Prof. Kai Huang (Robot RL), Prof. Ning Liu and Prof. Chengying Gao (Music AI).
 I was also a visiting student in Shenzhen Research Institute of Big Data at The Chinese University of Hong Kong (Shenzhen) from 2023 to 2024, under the guidance of Prof. Guangxu Zhu (Deep Wireless Sensing).

-Aside from academics, I’m also the vocal and guitar of Tokamak Disruption, NEWS (personal band) and Rights of Lethe (dissolved).
+Aside from academics, I’m also the vocalist and guitarist for several metal and rock bands, including Tokamak Disruption, NEWS (personal band) and Rights of Lethe (dissolved).
 If you are interested in collaborating with me (whether in academia or music), please feel free to reach out!

 Ph.D. in Civil Engineering (Scientific Computation), 2024~